smbambling/ansible-role-scl/README.md

    > If the command key is omited an scl **wrapper** script will be created

    `scl-wrappper-[collection name]` that can be used to call any command with with the collection sourced via SCL.
-For example listsing all the PIPs installed under SCL rh-python35
+For example listing all the PIPs installed under SCL rh-python35

    ```shell
    scl-wrapper-rh-python35 pip list